-Selecting the target processor using the --cpu=name command-line option enables the compiler to make full use of instructions that are supported by the processor, and also to perform processor-specific optimizations such as instruction scheduling.
+Selecting the target processor using the --cpu=name command-line option lets the compiler:

---cpu=list lists all the processors and architectures supported by the compiler.
+- Make full use of all available instructions for that particular processor. - Perform processor-specific optimizations such as instruction scheduling. - --cpu=list lists all the processors and architectures that the compiler supports.